The Art Station is a nonprofit organization offering individual and group art therapy and community programs to children and adults.

 Art therapists are professionals trained in both the visual arts and psychotherapy.
 They hold a master or doctoral level degree in art therapy or a related field.
 Art therapists work with children, adolescents, and adults and provide services to individuals, couples, families, groups, and communities.

 Still have questions?
 Want more information or a glimpse into what we do?
-Follow the link to YouTube to see the video we made to answer all those questions.
+Watch this video we made to answer all those questions.